gunaseelan8898/MatrimonyApp/README.md

 # MatrimonyApp
-It is an Matrimonial Application here you can find your future
+This is an Matrimonial Application here you can find your future